geertjanw/ojet-training/README.md

 <oj-input-date id="date"></oj-input-date>
 ```

-2. In 'dashboard.js', include the following in the 'define' block:
+2. In 'dashboard.js', include the following in the dependency list passed into the define() call:

 ```js #button { border: none; }
 'ojs/ojdatetimepicker'